cloudflare/cloudflare-docs/content/support/more-dashboard-apps/Cloudflare Apps/_index.md

 We understand that uninstalling apps might be disruptive.
 To address any potential issues, please review and [remove](/support/more-dashboard-apps/cloudflare-apps/removing-cloudflare-apps/) apps installed on your zones through the Cloudflare dashboard.

+For any questions about the deprecation or support requests, reach out to apps-marketplace-support[at]cloudflare.com.

 We will be creating a new Apps experience.
 If you’re interested, leave us feedback and sign up [here](https://forms.gle/sHxVMoQzZpTtuJak9).

-For any questions about the deprecation or support, reach out to apps-marketplace-support[at]cloudflare.com.

 {{</Aside>}}